 Vondelpark is also a popular bicycle thoroughfare and is a lovely route to ride on a summer day.
 The area near Vondelpark3 and VondelCS is also a spot where rollerbladers gather to practice tricks.
 It’s a fun sight to see.
 You’ll also notice lots of runners and joggers, particularly on weekend mornings and weekdays after work hours.

-Want to enjoy a BBQ in the park with your friends?
-There are now designated areas in the park for BBQs.
-Mind the signs and don’t try to fire one up in the wrong area, you might get a fine, which would ruin the fun.
-Don’t forget to take your trash with you too!
+Want to enjoy a party in the park with your friends?
+Don’t forget to take your trash with you when you leave.
+The problems with garbage from BBQs are one of the reasons they are now outlawed.
 Please be respectful so that everyone can continue to enjoy their freedom in the park.